Pschris/Test-Repository/README.md

-# Test-Repository
+# Testing
-Test repository provides a link between RStudio and Git.
+This repository contains a link between RStudio and Git.